Rawat890/My-Learnings/Medium/node-forge.rst

 Encryption algorithm are divided into 2 categories --> Block and stream cipher
-A block cipher is an encryption algorithm that takes.a fixed size input, and produces. a cipher text of b bits.
+A block cipher is an encryption algorithm that takes a fixed size input, and produces. a cipher text of b bits.
 If the input is larger than b bits, it can be divided further.

-//Client side
-import forge from 'node-forge';
+✅ 1.
+Generate AES Key (React / React Native)import forge from 'node-forge';

 export const generateAesKey = () => {
   const aesSalt = forge.random.getBytesSync(16); // 16 bytes salt